jokh0108/recobot/README.md

-# recobot-test
+# recobot for emoji😃😁😍🧐🤩

-The Slack Bot for the recommendation of searching results.
+The Slack Bot for the recommendation of emoji